tpowellcio/mbrochh.github.com/source/posts/mountain-lion.md

 When I tried to start solr a pop-up offered to download the latest Java version.

+## Set iTerm to xterm-256color

+You might have a problem when running Vim inside of GNU Screen or tmux.
+It might no longer show the correct color theme.
+This is because iTerm forgot it's setting for ``Report Terminal Type``, which you can set at ``Preferences --> Profiles --> Default``.
+Set it back to ``xterm-256color``.

 ## That's it

 This whole thing took me exactly 4 hours including the writing of this blog